teslat0mic/GPT_EXE/README.md

 - Designed for Windows 8 and higher
 - Uses Streamlit for the user interface
 - Currently configured for OpenAI's API (can be modified for other LLMs)
+- Running in a new environment with only the required libraries will yield a smaller exe file

 ## ⚠️ Important Notes